 In compiling our history, trumpeter Laurine Green has gathered together many details and pictures of the previous bands.
 She has produced a compact history in a small book and also a more comprehensive work that details the life of Ely through the bands' eyes from 1852.

-If you have an interest in local history or had a family member who was associated with the Band our book may interest you.
-Laurine would also welcome any more information or old photographs relating to Ely Band, especially of the 1939 Band as many of the gentlemen in the pictures are still unnamed.
+Laurine is always interested in more information or old photographs relating to Ely Band, especially of the 1939 Band as many of the gentlemen in the picture are still unnamed.

 Ely City Band can be traced back to 1908.
 This is when the Ely Militia was disbanded by the government and the citizens of Ely purchased the old instruments with the intention of forming their own band.